ARCLabUNO/arclabwebsite/content/authors/brewer/_index.md

   - Grad Students
 ---

-Sadie Brewer is a doctoral student at the University of Nebraska Omaha and works as a research assistant for the Juvenile Justice Institute (JJI).
-With a Master of Science in Criminology, her work focuses on youth motivations, corrections, mentorship, and rehabilitation.
-Currently, her focus is on understanding how to successfully implement mentoring programs for justice-involved youth who are preparing to reenter into their communities.
+Sadie Brewer is a Doctoral student in the School of Criminology and Criminal Justice at the University of Nebraska Omaha.
+Her research interests center around juvenile rehabilitation, motivation and emotions, mentorship, and public policy.

+Sadie is currently involved in several research and service projects focused on juvenile justice.
+She is working with Dr. Jessica Deitzer to examine how juvenile situation selection influences delinquency outcomes, with the goal of understanding how emotional regulation shapes decision-making and how programs can promote positive situation selection strategies.
+Working with Dr. Zachary Hamilton, she is collaborating on a manuscript identifying consistent needs profiles among juveniles, emphasizing the importance of needs-based rather than risk-based classifications to guide proportionate treatment.
+Sadie also collaborates with the Juvenile Justice Institute and the Juvenile Re-entry Mentoring Program to foster mentoring relationships between undergraduate students and system-involved youth, promoting prosocial behavior, goal setting, and community reintegration.
+Additionally, she is developing a manuscript analyzing how politics and geography influence state-level minimum age policies for criminal court transfers across the United States.